 Don’t Wait to File a Physiomesh Hernia Mesh Lawsuit

 If you or a loved one has had abdominal hernia repair surgery between the years 2010 and 2016 and feel you may have had the Ethicon Physiomesh patch inserted, you should follow up with your doctor—even if you are not experiencing any of the symptoms listed above.
 You should have the mesh device removed and replaced with a safer type of mesh or repair procedure.

 If, unfortunately, you’ve already begun to experience negative symptoms such as those listed above, you should act as quickly as possible and get the medical help you need.
 Afterwards, you are encouraged to contact Thomas Law Offices and find out if filing an Ethicon Physiomesh lawsuit is in your best interest.
 Ethicon had no right to hide the mesh’s preclinical test results.
 Their actions directly resulted in the pain and suffering of innocent victims.

 There are currently three lawsuits due to go to court at the beginning of 2018.
 Many more lawsuits are expected to follow.
 Thomas Law Offices has years of experience taking on and succeeding with other product liability and defective medical device lawsuits.
 We won’t hesitate to take your case to court and fight vigilantly on your behalf.

-For more information, contact our Kentucky office today.
+For more information, contact our law office today.
 Tad Thomas, Physiomesh hernia mesh lawyer, and his expert team of product liability attorneys will be happy to assist you right away.
 Don’t let corporations control the health and safety of our nation.
 With the help of our law firm, you can fight back.